|The busiest "little" township in Indiana

 (2) IC 12-20-8-3 Sec.
 3

-or county the individual's sole place of residence, except the length of time the individual has been located in the township or
+township or county the individual's sole place of residence, except the length of time the individual has been located in

-must provide the names of all household members and any information necessary for determining the household's eligibility for
+household and must provide the names of all household members and any information necessary for determining the

 E. Application review (IC 12-20-6-7)